Posted on 1 Comment

 If you cannot tolerate sitting down together and sharing (at least one) meal every day, with the whole family – this probably is not for you.

-[Also – I am expecting that we will have weekly “house meetings” – to check in; Any unmet needs or issues?; where are we (all) in our journey with loneliness? any changes?
-Why?
+[Also – I am expecting that we will have weekly “house meetings” – to check in; Any unmet needs or issues?; where are we? (all) in our journey with loneliness? any changes?
+What caused the change?
+What could we do to make our life better? etc. ]

 While I do NOT want the job of establishing or enforcing rules,